Web Connection Installation

 You can download the shareware version of Web Connection from a public link, while the full version download link is provided to you via a registration email.
 The shareware version is named

 WebConnection.exe, the registered version is named

-These files are self-executing Zip archives and can be executed as an EXE with prompts where to unpack the installation files.
+These files are self-executing 7zip archives and can be executed as an EXE with prompts where to unpack the installation files.
 The EXE is not the installer - it only unpacks files.
-Alternately, the EXE can be opened with your favorite Zip utility (ie. 7zip and WinZip) and extracted using your tool at which point you can pick out individual files.
+Alternately, the EXE can be opened with 7zip directly (ie. 7zip) which accesses the archive files directly and lets you pick out individual files.